Srihari2222/Crop-Yield-Predictor/cyp-ml/README.md

 # Machine Learning part of the project
 #
 ### Collection of DataSet
-The first of a ml project is to coolect a DataSet.
+The first of a ml project is to collect a DataSet.
 As every one face a problem in doing so, I also unable to get a good and valid dataset.
 Then I collected different datasets based on parameters required for this project such as rainfall, temperature, area and production as per states and crops, pH of the soil according to crops.
 Then I analyzed the common columns from all the different datasets and I merged all of them to prepare a dataSet for the project.
 I clearly mentioned the merging of datasets in the dataset preparation.ipynb file.
 #
 ### Data Pre-processing
 After preparing the dataset, I almost got a clean dataset with no null values.
 But I used one-hot encoding to encode the categorical data such as states,crops,seasons.
 Finallly after data pre-processing the total number of columns are 97 with almost 1 lakh rows.
 The whole process, I mentioned in the notebook.